MindSetLib/Insolver/docs/source/model_wrappers.md

 ```

-Although `InsolverTrivialWrapper` does not provide a real model, it may be a useful benchmark in model comparison.
+Although `InsolverTrivialWrapper` does not provide an actual model, it may be a useful benchmark in model comparison.

 `InsolverTrivialWrapper` requires two optional arguments: `col_name` and `agg`.
-If `col_name` argument is absent, fitted `InsolverTrivialWrapper` make "predictions" by returning the value of applied `agg` callable function on the training data.
-If `agg` argument is not specified, `np.mean` is used.
-The `col_name` argument take strings or list of strings as values.
-This object makes sense mainly in the case of regression problem.
-In case of classification problem, it is not very useful, since such object does not support predicting labels.
+If the `col_name` argument is absent, fitted `InsolverTrivialWrapper` make "predictions" by returning the value of applied `agg` callable function on the training data.
+If the `agg` argument is not specified, `np.mean` is used.
+The `col_name` argument takes strings or a list of strings as values.
+This object makes sense mainly in the case of the regression problem.
+In the classification problem, it is not very useful since such an object does not support predicting labels.

-Resulting "predictions" are obtained as follows:
+The resulting "predictions" are obtained as follows:
-1. On `fit` step, groupby operation (w.r.t. columns in `col_name`) with `agg` aggregation function is applied to the target values.
+1. On the `fit` step, groupby operation (w.r.t. columns in `col_name`) with `agg` aggregation function is applied to the target values.
-2. On `predict` step, results from the first step are mapped to the values in `X` of `predict` method using `col_name` argument as a key.
+2. On the `predict` step, the first step results are mapped to the values in `X` of the `predict` method using the `col_name` argument as a key.
 In cases when there are no matches with `col_name` values in training data, the value of `agg` is used taken over the whole training set.

 ## Generalized Linear Models